Overview

 Overview A Look Back to Plan Ahead: Analyzing Past New Orleans Budgets to Guide Funding Priorities reviews a decade of City General Fund budgets.
 It also lays a foundation for examining potential opportunities to reallocate revenue to critical needs.

-Overview Questions for a New Parish Council is the second in a two-part 2019 Candidate Q&A Election Series providing the views of candidates for Jefferson Parish government on important public policy issues, such as tax dedications and contracting.
-Questions for a New Parish Council provides voters with the candidates’ answers to 16 questions developed from […]
+Questions for a New Parish Council is the second in a two-part 2019 Candidate Q&A Election Series providing the views of candidates for Jefferson Parish government on important public policy issues, such as tax dedications and contracting.
+Questions for a New Parish Council provides voters with the candidates’ answers to 16 questions developed from BGR’s […]

-Overview Questions for a New Parish President is the first in a two-part 2019 Candidate Q&A Election Series providing the views of candidates for Jefferson Parish president on important public policy issues affecting Parish government.
-Questions for a New Parish President provides voters with the candidates’ answers to 16 questions developed from BGR’s body of […]
+Questions for a New Parish President is the first in a two-part 2019 Candidate Q&A Election Series providing the views of candidates for Jefferson Parish president on important public policy issues affecting Parish government.
+Questions for a New Parish President provides voters with the candidates’ answers to 16 questions developed from BGR’s body of research. […]

 OVERVIEW This On the Ballot report informs voters on a proposed City of New Orleans charter amendment to change the composition of the Sewerage & Water Board’s board of directors.
 On December 8, 2018, New Orleans voters will consider removing one citizen member and adding a City Council representative to the board, who may be […]